aicis/fresco/doc/source/quickstart.rst

     -e SEQUENTIAL

-or you can control the memory footprint of FRESCO by explicitly setting a limit to the numer of native protocols to evaluate in parallel by using, e.g.,::
+or you can control the memory footprint of FRESCO by explicitly setting a limit to the number of native protocols to evaluate in parallel by using, e.g.,::

     --max-batch-size=2048